BenjaminClark/indie-studio/README.md

 To find out more about Gulp check out the [Gulp WordPress Framework](https://github.com/ahmadawais/WPGulp).

 The code is documented as per [PHPDocs](https://www.phpdoc.org/) specification.
-This allows all functions ect to be output into a specification document if required.
+This allows all functions ect to be outputted into a specification document if required.